Ceteris Paribus, Its Pronunciation and Examples of How It Works

 The law of demand says that oil prices should drop to meet demand.
 Instead, prices increased from $87.79 to $110.21 a barrel during that same time span.

 Thanks to your understanding of ceteris paribus, you would now look to find out what other things were unequal.
 You would have found that commodities traders, afraid to enter the stock market, were now trying to gain profit by bidding up the price of oil.
 There was an influx of money into commodities markets.
-For more, see What Makes Oil Prices So High?
+The greater demand for oil futures is a large factor in what makes oil prices so high.

 Ceteris paribus pronounced like "se-ter-es pa-re-bes."
 If that doesn't help, just think of it like you're saying this sentence fast: "Setter is pear a bus."